lucid2713/blog/_posts/2018-11-09-exhibition-and-performance-on-November.md

 ### Performance and Presentation

 #### Performance at TutTotTud festival
 As [Fruit From the Forest](https://fruitfromtheforest.com), I had a performance at [Tut Tot Tud festival](https://www.tuttottud.com/), together with Lucija.
-Like as we did at opening of exhibition Terzetto, I played my e-waste instruments with live video, and Lucija played her cello and some digital pieces she made.
+Like as we did at opening of exhibition Terzetto, I played my e-waste instruments with live video, and Lucija played her cello and some digital pieces made by herself.
 <br>
 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Fom82mC99Wg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>